AGM TECHNOLOGY - THE DIFFERENCE

 ZRD Observed AH available 0 41 82 102 122 163 204

-Lifeline Owner's Manual Battery Capacity Specifications
+Lifeline Owner's Manual Battery Capacity Specifications Observed Battery Capacity Data

-The ZRD derived data (graph on right) was based on a typical daily consumption of 15 AH per battery per day (significantly less than the 20 hour rate).
-At the end of 6 days a recharge cycle was started to return the battery bank to it's 100% recharge state - correctly (3-STAGE), completely (100%), shore power (Stable) recharged.
+The ZRD data (graph on right) was based on a typical daily consumption of 15 AH per battery per day (significantly less than the 20 hour rate).
+At the end of 6 days a recharge cycle was started to return the battery bank to its 100% recharge state - correctly (3-STAGE), completely (100%), shore power (Stable) recharged.
 One is still using 50 - 100% (discharge - recharge) states, but the numbers are in proportion to the manufacturer's specifications.
 If your rate of consumption (AH per day) is significantly greater than the manufacturer's or ZRD test data, your will reach the various levels of discharge at a faster rate with a corresponding reduction in available amp hours.
 Remember, deep cycle battery capacity is usually stated as a 20 hour discharge rate..
 This means that if you divide the battery's amp hour rating by 20 and consume this number of amps per hour, you will have a 100% discharged battery at the end of the 20 hour period.
 As an example, a 100 AH battery will provide 5 amps for 20 hours.

 CAPACITY AT VARIOUS DISCHARGE RATES